TufvaLinde/tufvalinde.github.io/_ubtcourts/islamujeres.md

 sand: 8
 court: 2
 playerlevel: 2
-comment: "not a good one"
+comment: "not a good one. but the sand is great and you're close to a beautiful beach."
 ---